Need help with booking? Send us a message.

 Airport pickup service provided by Asiana Treks and Tours

-Briefing and document check within first day in Kathmandu
+Briefing and document check within the first day in Kathmandu

 This trek combines moderate trekking with immersive cultural experiences, offering close encounters with local communities and their unique lifestyles.
 The journey back to Kathmandu via the scenic Friendship Highway provides a relaxing conclusion, with a free day to explore the capital at leisure.
 With comfortable accommodations, knowledgeable guides, and well-planned itineraries, Asiana Treks and Tours ensures a memorable and enriching adventure in the heart of Nepal’s Himalayas.